 How to Reclaim Disk Space on Your MacBook for Free

-When it comes to storage management, macOS Sierra now also includes built-in tools that can help you easily manage disk usage of your MacBook.
-You do not need any third party tools or apps to achieve this.
+When it comes to storage management, macOS also includes built-in tools that can help you easily manage disk usage of your MacBook.
+You do not need any third-party tools or apps to achieve this.